duality-robotics/UMD-ENPM661-AStar-FalconSim-Assignment/README.md

 ```

 ## Important Notes
-- Set start pose in `AMRPathPlanning.usda` (line ~50)
+- Set start pose in `Scenarios/AMRPathPlanning/AMRPathPlanning.usda` (around line 50)
-- FalconSim uses cm; ROS2 uses meters.
-Conversion is handled in `AMRPathPlanning.py`
+- FalconSim uses centimeters (cm); ROS2 operates in meters (m) — the conversion is handled automatically in `AMRPathPlanning.py`
-- Grid map should be sized in cm
+- Ensure your grid map is defined in centimeters (cm) for better path resolution.
-- A* implementation is expected in: `astar_falcon_planner/submodules/astar_planner.py`
+- You will implement A* in: `astar_falcon_planner/submodules/astar_planner.py`

-NOTE : For questions or support regarding Falcon Setup or debugging, reach out to us on our [Community Discord]()

 ## Learning Outcomes
-- Understand A* path planning algorithm
+- Implement the A* path planning algorithm from scratch
-- Gain hands-on experience with ROS2-based robotic control
-- Integrate digital twin scenarios using FalconSim
+- Integrate and control a robot in a realistic digital twin environment using ROS2
+- Learn how to tune parameters for non-holonomic robot navigation
+- Gain experience configuring and launching simulations using FalconSim

+## Need Help?
+For FalconSim setup or debugging questions, reach out to us on our [Community Discord]()